AdamJ/blog/posts/2025/shell-commands.md

 author: AdamJ
 ---

-I often find myself using the command line when prototyping, installing tools (through Homebrew), or editing simple files with VIM and occassionally run into issues where I need commands that I know exist, but can't remember how they exactly go.
+I often find myself using the command line when prototyping, installing tools (through Homebrew), or editing simple files with VIM and occasionally run into issues where I need commands that I know exist, but can't remember how they exactly go.
 Instead of constantly searching for them or adding them into some nebulous `.txt` or `.md` file, I figured I would add them here.

 ## Port in Use